noodldocs/noodldocs.github.io/2.4/nodes/cloud-services/cloudfunction.md

 # Cloud Function

-This node is used to make calls to backend cloud functions.
-To use cloud functions you need to have an external [Parse](https://parseplatform.org) backend up and running and have attached cloud functions.
+This node is used to make calls to a backend cloud functions.
+There are several ways to add backend functions to your Noodl application.
+You can use no-code tools such as [Zapier](/guides/zapier), or you can add functions in code using an external [Parse](https://parseplatform.org) backend.

 <div class="ndl-image-with-background l">